tfoerst3r/generate_quarto_presentation/README.md

 The main purpose of this repo is to generate an executable shell script which on the other hand generates a ready-to-use structure for a quarto presentations.
 The emphasis is on top-row presentations (PowerPoint-like).

 The generated script is per default named `generate_quarto_presentation`.
-It will build a project structure including all the needed files included in the `src` folder (for easier adjustments).
+It will build a project structure including all the needed files.

 # Installation

 The `script.sh` routine creates a script `generation_quarto_presentation` which on the other hand will generate for you the folders and a file structure to get quickly started with your `quarto` presentation.
 To improve the development of the script, I decided to split the generation process into individual input files, which can be added using your favorite IDE (like vscode for the scss files in the `src` folder).
-Two custom `scss` files, the base `default.scss` and a second, based on `default.scss`, allow you to do minor adaptions to gain the necessary changes.
+Two custom `scss` files, the base `default.scss` and a second, based on `default.scss`, named `additional.scss`, allow you to do minor adaptions to gain the necessary changes.
 When left empty it will use the default `emptry.scss` file.

 **Syntax**

 ```
 $> ./script.sh [name of your additional scss file]